mxw035/Portfolio/README.md

 ### Other fun work
 I also partially competted in Advent 2021 with my husband and some of his coworkers.
 At this time I have not finished all of the problems because of my dedication to Victoria and my class work but I look forward to completing all 50 challenges.
-I primarly used python to complete the chanllenges. https://github.com/mxw035/Advent21.git
+Thus far I have used python to complete the chanllenges. https://github.com/mxw035/Advent21.git

 ### MatLab